Indigenous conflicts on the Mexico–United States barrier: Border wall construction and militarization

-Beginning in the 1990s, under the Bush administration, 14 miles of border wall were constructed near San Diego, California, and the Illegal Immigration Reform and Immigration Responsibility Act fortified that 14 mile stretch of wall.
+In the 1990s during the administration of American President George W. Bush, 14 miles of border wall were constructed near San Diego, California.
+The Illegal Immigration Reform and Immigration Responsibility Act of 1996 additionally fortified that 14 mile stretch of wall as part of efforts to reduce illegal immigration.
 Other legislation, such as the Secure Fence Act, have expanded upon those initial 14 miles of wall.
 Further expansion of wall construction occurred with President Donald Trump's Executive Order: Border Security and Immigration Enforcement Improvements.
 In order to reduce the amount of drugs and human-trafficking instances and to crack down on immigration, the United States began militarizing the border.
 The war on drugs in the 1980s led to Border Patrol agents expanding their duties from immigration duties to drug enforcement, which included, at times, collaboration with the military.